nmalysheva/adaptiveSpreadX/README.md

     ...
     Word_n Integer_n
     edges Integer_e
+    seed Integer_s

 Each `Word_i` is the name of a state, with `Integer_i` the number of nodes present in the initial network.

 **Note:** all states that are used in the simulation must be defined here.
 If no initial node is desired `0` must be set.

 `edges` determines the number of randomly created edges.
 If missing no edge is created, if larger than the maximum number of edges all nodes are connected.

+`seed` is an optional parameter that is used as seed for the random number generator to create the initial set of edges.
+If `Integer_s` is not set a random number as seed is taken.

 **Example:**